AnujAsher/Horseshoe/README.md

 # Horseshoe
 A simple strategy game made using Cocos2d-x-3.7.1.
 The goal is to move your pieces in a position such that the opponent does not have any moves available.

-The game is available on the [Play Store](https://play.google.com/store/apps/details?id=com.yetanothergamedev.horseshoe).
+The game is available on [Google Play](https://play.google.com/store/apps/details?id=com.yetanothergamedev.horseshoe).

 ## Installation